Feast of the Seven Fishes

 And, don’t miss our Spaghetti with Lobster Tails Sauce!
 It is an exquisite dish made with a delicate, mildly spicy lobster sauce made with fresh tomatoes.
 And it is DIVINE!

-Important Tips for Seafood
+Important Tips for All Seafood

 - Do we need to clean seafood before cooking it?
 Always rinse your seafood under cold water before cooking to remove surface bacteria (from handling and open fish markets).